raul23/learning-chinese/expressions.rst

 `:warning:`

    - Do not say "Wǒ **guì** xìng" since it is impolite!
-   - Surname goes before Ms/Mr. e.g. Ms. Wáng: Wáng nǚ shì (王女士)
+   - Surname goes before Ms/Mr e.g. Ms Wáng is translated as: Wáng nǚ shì (王女士)

 |